-Few weeks ago the photographer Marco Giorgi visited Colognora and he shared with us some shots of this almost unknown village: "It is a off the beaten track place and it might be nice to talk about it.
-The museum of chestnuts and its owner are a must-see".
-Colognora di Pescaglia is a village in the municipality of Pescaglia (Lucca) that dates back at least to 828 a.C. and surrounded by chestnut woods.
-Exploring this traditional village is like stepping back in time and the small gardens spread in the village offer a spectacular view at Apuanian Alps.
-Maybe you'd be surprised to know that between 2007 and 2008, the village was chosen by the American director Spike Lee to shoot the film Miracle at St. Anna.
-The movie was shot along the Gothic Line, which was the last major line of defence in the final stages of World War II.
-According to the producer Luigi Musini: "the location is highly representative of what the war was in Italy, what our resistance was.
-True dramatic episodes took place there.”
+Colognora di Pescaglia, in almost unknown village, is located in the municipality of Pescaglia, in the province of Lucca, and dates to 828 BCE.
+Exploring this traditional village, surrounded by chestnut woods, is like stepping back in time, and the small gardens dotted throughout offer spectacular views of the Apuan Alps.
+Colognora’s fame increased a few years ago, when Hollywood director Spike Lee chose the village as a location for filming Miracle at St. Anna in 2007 and 2008.
+The movie was shot along the Gothic Line, which was the last major line of defense in the final stages of World War II.
+According to the producer Luigi Musini, “the location is highly representative of what the war was in Italy, what our resistance was.
+Truly dramatic episodes took place there.”

-We highly recommend you to visit this country if you love ancient mountain villages suspended in time.
-It's also a beautiful example of rural architecture with large courtyards, loggias, old buildings with dwellings, ovens and kitchen gardens.
-The village includes several noteworthy house portals, whose keystones date back to the sixteenth century.
+Colognora and its surroundings is considered a great example of rural architecture, with large courtyards, porticoes and historic dwellings with ovens and kitchen gardens.
+The village also includes several noteworthy house entrances, whose keystones are said to date back to the 16th century.

-The woods in this area are mainly chestnut with some oak, maple and are home to buzzards, deer, wild boar and even porcupines!
-There are many wonderful routes for hikers and cyclists.
-The main attraction in Colognora di Pescaglia is the Chestnut Museum where visitors can fully appreciate the importance that chestnuts had in the lives of Colognora's inhabitants, both as a food product as well as raw material used in the daily routine.
-The Chestnut Museum of Colognora di Pescaglia is open throughout the winter by appointment only (write to email@example.com) and from Easter Monday (April 6, 2015) is also open every weekend afternoons.
-It is also possible to arrange some itineraries to discover the village and the nearby woods where the “chestnut civilization” can be experienced first-hand.
+The woods in this area are mainly made up of chestnut trees, although there are some oak and maple trees as well.
+For those interested in wildlife, this is a great place to see buzzards, deer, wild boar and even porcupines in their natural habitats.
+There are many wonderful routes through the woods for hikers and cyclists, but the main attraction in Colognora di Pescaglia is the Chestnut Museum, where visitors can fully appreciate the importance that chestnuts have had in the lives of the village’s inhabitants as both a food product and a raw ingredient used in everyday life.
+For more passionate visitors, the museum can also arrange itineraries to discover the village and the nearby woods where the “chestnut civilization” can be experienced first-hand.